-Management estimates that the Company will have adequate funds to meet its corporate, administrative and other obligations during the upcoming July 31, 2017 year-end.
+Management estimates that the Company will have adequate funds to meet its corporate, administrative and other obligations during the upcoming July 31, 2018 year-end.
 The Company has financed its exploration activities and operations through equity issuances and expects to continue to do so to the extent such instruments are issuable under terms acceptable to the Company until such time as its operations provide positive cash flows.
 However, to continue such exploration activities and operations, additional funding will need to be raised.
 While the Company has been successful in raising financing in the past, there is no guarantee that the Company will be able to do so in the future.

-Notes to the Consolidated Interim Financial Statements For the nine-month period ended April 30, 2017 (Expressed in Canadian dollars, unless specifically indicated otherwise)
+Notes to the Consolidated Financial Statements For years ended July 31, 2017 and 2016 (Expressed in Canadian dollars, unless specifically indicated otherwise)